2023-2024The following abbreviations appear in the rules:

 (c) The winner of the Percy Hyde Trophy, awarded to the Premier Division player with the highest percentage of wins at the end of the season, must have played in not less than 66% of League matches in the season.

 (e) In the event of a tie in respect of either the Percy Hyde or Ray Jones Trophy, the player who has competed in the highest number of games will be awarded the trophy, and in the event of a tie in respect of the number of games played, the trophy will be awarded to the loser of fewer sets.
+If there still a tie, the trophy will be awarded to the player who has won most games in the season.

 16. The League does not permit postponed matches except in the circumstances noted in 17(a)(iii) below.
 The fixture list shall be conclusive, except that a match may be played, with the consent of both team captains, no later than the Friday of the week in which it was scheduled to take place without notification to the Executive Committee, so long as the Fixtures Secretary has been notified of the change of date.
 A match can, with the consent of both team captains, be played earlier than the date in the League fixture list with no penalty to either team.
 This rule is subject to EC discretion under Rule 17(c).